FAQ

 Can you guarantee that a client will receive a diagnosis following assessment?

 We cannot guarantee a diagnosis.
 We will use our clinical skills to carry out the assessment.
-If we do not feel that the threshold for a diagnosis of Autism Spectrum Disorder has been met, we will discuss this with you in the feedback meeting and will make recommendations based on an individual’s strengths and needs.
+If we do not feel that the threshold for a diagnosis has been met, we will discuss this with you in the feedback meeting and will make recommendations based on an individual’s strengths and needs.

-Whether the difficulties either you, or your child are experiencing are the result of living with ASD or due to another presenting difficulty, understanding more about this and having support to consider how best to manage and cope with it can be helpful in moving towards their values and life goals.
-Regardless, as to whether the threshold for a diagnosis of autism is met or not, a report can be provided detailing their strengths and needs and recommendations for support.
+Whether the difficulties either you, or your child are experiencing are the result of living with a neurodevelopmental disorder such as autism or ADHD, or due to another presenting difficulty, understanding more about this and having support to consider how best to manage and cope with it can be helpful in moving towards their values and life goals.
+Regardless as to whether the threshold for a diagnosis is met or not, a report can be provided detailing strengths and needs and recommendations for support.

 How do you store my information?